choupit0/MassVulScan4HTB/README.md

 - Nmap (https://nmap.org)
 - NSE script vulners.nse (https://github.com/vulnersCom/nmap-vulners)

+**The script will install for you all the prerequisites necessary for the script if needed.**

 **I invite you to read the file "requirements.txt" if you have difficulties.
 It will tell you how to install each of the prerequisites.**

-The script will install for you all the prerequisites necessary for the script if needed.
 # How the script works?
 The main steps of the script:
 1) Waiting for host to be online (unreleased machine scheduled to release very soon)